cupid-ide/cupid/nuopcdocs/idea.rst

 generic components, each with a different purpose in a coupled application.
-One kind of generic component is the :term:`NUOPC Model`,  a component that wraps a model code (such as an atmopshere, ocean, or ice model) such that it exposes the set of interfaces defined by the NUOPC specification.
+One kind of generic component is the :term:`NUOPC Model`,  a component that wraps a model code (such as an atmosphere, ocean, or ice model) such that it exposes the set of interfaces defined by the NUOPC specification.
 You will work primarily with the NUOPC Model generic component in order to make your model NUOPC Layer compliant.